BDC Hamburger Icon

 All of the featured certifications here have rigorous requirements.

-• CPA: Most CPAs have earned a bachelor’s degree, and several pursue an MBA with a specialization in accounting or a master’s degree in accountancy.
+• CPA: Most CPAs have earned a bachelor’s degree and several pursue a Master of Business Administration with a specialization in accounting or a master’s degree in accountancy.
 The licensing exam varies by state but is typically spread over two days.

 • CGFM and CMA: The CGFM and CMA designations require a bachelor’s degree or accounting certificate and a minimum of two years of professional experience in addition to passing three exams.